 Society is more accepting of tattoos, I think something like 1 in 5 people in the UK have a tattoo now, but I still think people negatively stereotype the heavily tattooed.
 People think they’re into heavy metal, drinking, trouble makers, etc. I think it is especially difficult for women with tattoos, they are treated a little differently from men, especially heavily tattooed women.
 I think some of the acceptance comes from the fact that more and more celebrities are getting tattoos.
 David Beckham and Rihanna are two examples that come to mind when I think of people in the public eye with tattoos.

 I can’t say I have experienced much of this discrimination or stereotypes first hand, I haven’t been in a situation where someone has judged me for my tattoos, if they were, I didn’t notice.
 (And I find that hard to believe, I notice everything!)
-Maybe because my tattoos aren’t so visible?
-I don’t know.
 One of my friends once told me she wouldn’t get a tattoo even though she really wanted one, because it would make people in her work treat her differently, like she wasn’t as respectable, as intelligent, as professional, and as much as I understand this point of view, (some people try to bring successful, intelligent people down because they feel inferior themselves) I can’t say I’d let them influence my decisions in life.
 If what you see in front of you isn’t what you are looking for, or if you don’t like it, then we don’t fit anyway.
-I’m going to be me, whether you like it or not.
+I’m gonna be me, whether you like it or not.
 (A blog I read recently sums this up perfectly: “Why yes, I will put a bumper sticker on this Ferrari”)

 Some of my friends have a tattoo or a few, some have none.
 Some think I’m “badass” cos I have them, some think I’m silly, but they all still love me because at the end of the day, I’m still the same person…and I’m not pushing them to go and do the same to their body.
 Its their choice.